 - Average number of days to close issues from report date to closure date;

 - Shows average closures per month; and

 - Organizes issues by their initial risk assessment level.

 What it says about safety manager performance:

 - How performant safety managers are for implementing change;

 - Efficiency of issue management process; and

-- Potential indicator of employee resistance to change in company.
+- Potential indicator of employee resistance to change in the company.

 What you want to see in this chart:

-- Gradient in average time based on initial risk assessment (high risk = lowest closure time).
+- Gradient in average time based on initial risk assessment (high risk = the lowest closure time).

 Concerned about your SMS performance?
 Take this quiz to see how your SMS compares to the industry.